 The Pimco Total Return Fund (the Return Fund) is tracked on a unitized basis.
 The Return Fund consists of the Pimco Total Return Fund and funds held in cash that are sufficient to meet the Fund's daily needs.
 Unitization of the Return Fund allows for daily allocation of interest earned to participant accounts.
 The value of a unit reflects the combined market value of the Pimco Total Return Fund and the cash held.
-At December 31, 2010, 7,870 units were outstanding with a value of \$19.80 per unit, respectively.
+At December 31, 2011 and 2010, 7,831 and 7,870 units, respectively, were outstanding with a value of \$20.57 and \$19.80 per unit, respectively.

 Purchases and sales of securities are recorded on a trade date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the exdividend date.
+Net appreciation/(depreciation) includes the Plan's gains and losses on investments bought or sold as well as held during the year.